-Maher discussed Turing Pharmaceuticals, the company that jacked up the cost of a life-saving drug from $13.50 to $750 essentially overnight, during the Oct.
-2 episode of Real Time with Bill Maher.
+The quote comes from the Oct.
+2 episode of Real Time with Bill Maher, where Maher discussed Turing Pharmaceuticals, the company that jacked up the cost of a life-saving drug from $13.50 to $750 essentially overnight.

 "Not that (Turing CEO Martin) Shkreli is unusual for the pharmaceutical industry," Maher said on his show.
 "Fifteen years ago, cancer drugs cost an average of $10,000 a year.
 Now it’s $10,000 a month because this cartel owns the U.S. government every bit as much as Mexican drug lords own theirs."

 It’s well known that the cost of health care is on the rise, but has the annual cost of cancer drugs really increased so dramatically in just a decade and a half?

 The best information we could nail down is the cost of anticancer drugs at launch, the initial price when the Federal Drug Administration approves a drug.

 These are the sticker prices set by the pharmaceutical companies, not the prices patients actually pay out of pocket, which are reduced by insurance payments, patient assistance programs and other discounts.
 Costs increases, though, are often passed on to consumers.

 Maher has a point that cancer drug costs are on the rise.
 We charted the launch costs of cancer drugs the FDA approved since 1999, using a list compiled by Memorial Sloan Kettering Cancer Center.